nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Designed and built a dynamic test driven CI/CD pipeline for Apple Pay, Apple Sim, and every Apple device in the world.

+* Architected the command and control architecture for Apple Pay for the China launch.

 * Implemented a private OpenStack cloud for testing and verification of applications from bare metal hardware.

 * Designed a system whereby the entire deployment footprint of a group of applications can be described and manipulated in code.